 Safety strategies: How best-in-class companies improve safety and boost productivity

-By Nuris Ismail and Matthew Littlefield
+November 12, 2010 by Nuris Ismail and Matthew Littlefield

 As safety regulations continue to change and the need to reduce the risk of an adverse event becomes increasingly more important, the challenge for many organizations is how to effectively do this in a productive way.
 Aberdeen Group surveyed more than 230 executives to understand the performance, strategies and execution capabilities of some of the most mature and successful manufacturers when it comes to machine and plant safety.

 With the current economic condition, manufacturers today have become very focused on cutting costs and improving production efficiency.
 These are obviously critical areas to focus on, but cannot be at the sacrifice of employee safety.
 Aberdeen Group finds that the top pressure driving manufacturers to focus on safety is the need to comply with safety regulations and the need to reduce the risk of an adverse event, as selected by more than half of all respondents.